After a funeral for your loved one that passed, you and your family may want to send out thank-you note cards to express your gratitude.

 Thank you for organizing the food for the calling hours.
 The church has been a real blessing to us during this difficult time.
 The family loved the chicken wings and side dishes.

 The Jones family

-The casseroles you provided for the meal after the funeral were great.
+#5 The casseroles you provided for the meal after the funeral were great.
 The enchilada and lasagna casseroles were big hits.
-Thank you for providing this comfort food.
+Thank you for giving us this comfort food.

-We are grateful for the food you provided for the family to have at the funeral home.
-The children enjoyed the snacks and we were happy to not have to be concerned about what they would be eating.
-Your kindness is very much appreciated.
+#67 We are grateful for the food you provided for the family at the funeral home.
+The children enjoyed the snacks, and we were happy not to be concerned about what they would be eating.
+So again, your kindness is very much appreciated.

 Thank you for sending flowers to the funeral home.
 The arrangement was beautiful, and I felt touched that the team remembered me during this difficult.
 I will see you all when I return to work after settling Mom’s affairs.